ztj7728/milomcp/README.md

 For a more isolated and reproducible environment, use Docker Compose.

 1.  **Configure the `.env` file:**
-    Ensure your `.env` file is configured as needed. `docker-compose` will automatically read this file to set up port mappings and environment variables inside the container.
+    Ensure your `.env` file is configured as needed. `docker-compose` will automatically read this file.

 2.  **Run the container:**
     The project includes a convenient deployment script to pull the latest image and start the container.